WordPress/wordcamp.org/.docker/readme.md

 ### Updating the database provision file

-_WARNING_: Never export data directly from the production database, because it contains sensitive information.
+**WARNING:** Never export data directly from the production database, because it contains sensitive information.
 Instead, manually recreate the useful data locally with fake email addresses, etc.

 If the dev database needs to be updated to better reflect the state of production (e.g. a new version of the WP Core database, new network-activated plugins), or you've added data to your dev database that you think should be included for everyone (e.g. a new site with useful test cases), you can use the `clean-export` subcommand to update the file that is committed to version control.
 Before you do, please do these preflight checks: